wacncontent/CustomizeTool/output/articles/azure-security-getting-started.md

 -   [**Endpoint** ACLs](/documentation/articles/virtual-machines-set-up-endpoints).
 You can control which machines are allowed inbound connections from the Internet to a virtual machine on your Azure Virtual Network by defining endpoint ACLs.

 -   [**Partner network security solutions**](https://azure.microsoft.com/marketplace/).
-There are a number of partner network security solution that you can access from the Azure Marketplace.
+There are a number of partner network security solution that you can access from the Azure gallery.

 ### How Azure implements virtual networks and firewall

 Azure implements packet-filtering firewalls on all host and guest VMs by default.
 Windows OS images from the Azure Gallery also have Windows Firewall enabled by default.
-Load balancers at the perimeter of Azure’s public facing networks control communications based on IP ACLs managed by customer administrators.
+Load balancers at the perimeter of Azure's public facing networks control communications based on IP ACLs managed by customer administrators.

-If Azure moves a customer’s data as part of normal operations or during a disaster, it does so over private, encrypted communications channels.
+If Azure moves a customer's data as part of normal operations or during a disaster, it does so over private, encrypted communications channels.
 Other capabilities leveraged by Azure to use in virtual networks and firewall are:

 -   **Native Host Firewall**: Azure fabric and storage run on a native OS which has no hypervisor and hence the windows firewall is configured with the above two sets of rules.
 Storage runs native to optimize performance.